BioComputingUP/idpo/CONTRIBUTING.md

 - **Can you provide a definition for the term?** It should be very clear what the term means, and you should be able to provide a concise definition, ideally with a scientific reference.
-- **Is the ontology in scope for the term?** Sometimes, it is hard to tell whether a term "belongs" in and ontology.
+- **Is the ontology in scope for the term?** Sometimes, it is hard to tell whether a term "belongs" in an ontology.
 A rule of thumb is "if a similar term already exists, the new term is probably in scope."
 It can be very helpful to mention a very similar concept as part of the term request!

 #### Who can request a term?